ok-omes-escrow/LIB_GraphAPI/README.md

 ### Details:
 - This reusable activity uses the Microsoft Graph to retrieve the Files and Folders in a specified SharePoint site.

-List of arguments used:
+<br/>List of arguments used:
-in_strApplicationSecretAssetName - Name of the asset containing the Application Secret ID - Secure String (Password of the credential is being used). in_strApplicationIDAssetName- Name of the asset containing the Application ID. in_strTenantIDAssetName- Name of the asset containing the Tenant ID. in_strSharepointURL - URL for SharePoint site. in_strSharepointSubfolder - sub folder path to search the file or folder. in_strSharepointFileFolderToSearch - Name of the file or folder to search. in_strOrchestratorFolderPath - Name of the Orchestrator Folder Path. out_boolResultFileFolderFound - Boolean to denote if the file or folder was found. out_intResultCount - The number of results found.
+<br/>in_strApplicationSecretAssetName - Name of the asset containing the Application Secret ID - Secure String (Password of the credential is being used).
+<br/>in_strApplicationIDAssetName- Name of the asset containing the Application ID.
+<br/>in_strTenantIDAssetName- Name of the asset containing the Tenant ID.
+<br/>in_strSharepointURL - URL for SharePoint site.
+<br/>in_strSharepointSubfolder - sub folder path to search the file or folder.
+<br/>in_strSharepointFileFolderToSearch - Name of the file or folder to search.
+<br/>in_strOrchestratorFolderPath - Name of the Orchestrator Folder Path.
+<br/>out_boolResultFileFolderFound - Boolean to denote if the file or folder was found.
+<br/>out_intResultCount - The number of results found.

+- Table Content:

     | Command | Description |
     | --- | --- |